East Wanneroo District Structure Plan

 State Planning Policy 3.6 – Infrastructure Contributions explains this process in detail.

-The East Wanneroo District Structure Plan requires infrastructure contribution plans to be prepared which will provide for the collection and disbursement of funds as land within the area is subdivided and developed.
+The East Wanneroo District Structure Plan (DSP) requires an infrastructure contribution plan to be prepared which will provide for the collection and disbursement of funds as land within the area is subdivided and developed.

-An infrastructure contribution plan for the full district structure plan area will be prepared to help fund integrated arterial roads, district level community facilities, and groundwater management systems.
+The District Development Contribution Plan (DDCP) for East Wanneroo will help fund integrator arterial roads, district level community facilities and wetland and foreshore management plans for the five major lakes.
 When local structure plans are being prepared for individual precincts, a more localised infrastructure contribution plan may also be required to cater for the provision of local open space and drainage infrastructure.

 The structure plan is divided into precincts.
 What role do precincts have in planning and development for this district?

-Local structure plans will be required for precincts where there is a change to the current land use.
+Local structure plans are required for precincts where there is a change to the current land use.
 These plans will need to demonstrate how the new land use and character for each precinct will be delivered and will require approval by the WAPC before subdivision and development can occur.

 The district structure plan shows that my land will be affected by a new regional reservation.
 What does this mean?